tamimhasan404/Wordlist404/README.md

 - This repository is specially made for bug hunters and penetration testers.
 -  I will try to update this repository regularly.
--  And yes, You are invited to contribute in this repository.
-Feel free to contribute.
+-  And yes, You are invited to contribute in this repository so feel free to contribute.